Peter Burroughs

 Peter Burroughs (born 27 January 1947) is a British television and film actor and the director of Willow Management.
 He is the father-in-law of actor and TV presenter Warwick Davis.

 Early career

 Burroughs initially ran a shop in his village at Yaxley, Cambridgeshire.

 His first dramatic role was Branic in the 1979 television series The Legend of King Arthur.
 He also acted in the television shows Dick Turpin, The Goodies, Doctor Who, serial The King's Demons and One Foot in the Grave.

 Film career

 Burroughs played roles in Hollywood movies such as Flash Gordon, George Lucas' Star Wars: Episode VI – Return of the Jedi (a swinging ewok), Willow, The Dark Crystal, Labyrinth and The Hitchhiker's Guide to the Galaxy.
+He portrayed a bank goblin in the Harry Potter series (Harry Potter and the Philosopher's Stone and Harry Potter and the Deathly Hallows – Part 2).
 In 1995, Burroughs set up Willow Management, an agency for short actors, along with co-actor Warwick Davis.
-He portrayed a bank goblin in the Harry Potter series (Harry Potter and the Philosopher's Stone and Harry Potter and the Deathly Hallows – Part 2).